Symmetry structure of multi-dimensional time-fractional partial differential equations: Introduction

+{The main contribution of the paper is to show that the infinitesimal generators of Lie symmetries of multi-dimensional system (\ref{eqn-ger}) have a simple and unified form and are completely determined by two conditions similar as the ones of scalar time-fractional PDE.
+The two key points of achieving the goals are first to find an explicit prolongation formula of the infinitesimal generator {in multi-dimensional fractional case} and then to figure out the structure of $\mu_s$ in (\ref{mu}).
+It should be pointed that, compared with { the scalar time-fractional PDE,} the explicit prolongation formula of the infinitesimal generator for multi-dimensional fractional system (\ref{eqn-ger}) is still not quite clear and the expression of $\mu_s$ also becomes more complex.
+Therefore, we start with the prolongation formula { involving Riemann-Liouville fractional derivative} and then show the symmetry structure and the determining conditions of Lie symmetries for system (\ref{eqn-ger}).}

-The remainder of the article is outlined as follows: In Section 2, after recall the related definitions and properties, we first give the prolongation formula and the general form of the infinitesimal generator of system (\ref{eqn-ger}), and then present two simple determining conditions for the generator.
+The remainder of the article is outlined as follows: In Section 2, after recall the related definitions and properties of Riemann-Liouville fractional derivative, we first give an explicit prolongation formula in multi-dimensional {fractional} case and the general form of the infinitesimal generators of Lie symmetries for system (\ref{eqn-ger}), and then present two simple conditions { to determine} the infinitesimal generators.
 In Section 3, we use the results to study three types of time-fractional PDEs.
-The last section contains conclusion and future work.
+The last section concludes the results.